 Solar generators don’t require you to use all of the energy they generate immediately.
 However, the battery capacity built-in to the generator is typically small, and in most cases, the capacity isn’t expandable.
 This leaves you unable to store significant electricity for use during dark hours.

 Solar systems don’t run into this issue.
-As they’re broken into various components, you can expand your system with multiple batteries for extra storage.
+As they’re broken into various components, you can expand your system with multiple batteries for extra solar storage.
 Generally speaking, your budget is the only limit.

 Initial Investment